 The start boat will lead race boats to the milling area at which point it will raise yellow flag slowly to allow race boats to get on the plane in safety before accelerating towards the start line.
-Race boats will follow the start boat at the thirty metres minimum safety distance, on the side and in the manner described in the racing instructions or at race briefing, until the raising of the green flag.
+Race boats will follow the start boat at the thirty metres minimum safety distance, on the side and in the manner described in the Racing Instructions (and/or drivers briefing), until the raising of the green flag.